beddy70/TinyToolBoxC64/README.md

 On this page, slide the screen (blue box) area and/or graphics (orange box) area horizontally to select the memory address that you want use.

 ![alt text](https://github.com/beddy70/TinyToolBoxC64/blob/main/boxes.png?raw=true)

+You can't locate screen and graphcis area on different bank.

+automaticly the basic and assembler code is generate.

+## Options

+Multicolor : set multicolor mode of VIC II
+Bitmap : set bitmap on VIC II